jlandercy/newproject/README.md

 python3 setup.py install
 ```

-This will install dependencies as well (as defined in `requirements.txt`)
+This will install dependencies as well (as defined in `requirements.txt`).

 To build a wheel and install from it, then issue: